EPA hits chemical maker for not notifying on new compounds

 RALEIGH, N.C.
-(AP) — The U.S. Environmental Protection Agency says a chemical maker’s North Carolina plant may have broken federal law by failing to notify the agency before it started manufacturing and repurposing new industrial compounds.
+(AP) — A chemical maker’s North Carolina plant may have broken federal law by failing to notify the U.S. Environmental Protection Agency before it started manufacturing and repurposing new industrial compounds, the agency said this week.

-The EPA said in a violation notice letter this week that The Chemours Co. also failed to provide information showing when the company learned the chemical GenX contaminated water wells and properties around its factories near Fayetteville and Parkersburg, West Virginia.
-The agency says the violations were found after the two plants were inspected in 2017.
+The Chemours Co. also failed to provide information showing when the company learned the chemical GenX contaminated water wells and properties around its factories near Fayetteville and Parkersburg, West Virginia, the EPA said in a violation notice letter dated Wednesday.

-Chemours spokeswoman Lisa Randall says the company has since made changes to address some of the issues.
-She wouldn’t say why Chemours didn’t provide EPA with the required notices.
+Federal law requires the producers of potentially toxic substances that “may present an unreasonable risk of injury to health or the environment” to notify the EPA before the companies start making new chemicals or use an existing compound for a significantly new use.
+That would allow the agency to investigate their effects.

-The EPA says its Chemours investigation may find other violations.
-Fines could follow.
+“The review process exists to make sure that new chemicals are safe and that new uses those chemicals are put to are also safe,” environmental lawyer Robin Smith said.
+“It’s a basic requirement that’s intended to protect health and safety.”

 Most Read Business Stories